 Jedediah Island Marine Park: This 600 acre island paradise is located off the southern tip of Texada Island.
 Old-growth stands of Douglas fir, meadows, rocky coves, sandy beaches, nesting sites and deep anchorages.
 Boat access only.

-Texada Art, Culture and Tourism Society (TACT) boasts a diverse array of local events such as the Texada Annual Fly-In at the airport, Texada AeroSpace Camp, Texada Bi-Annual Art Studio Tour, Run the Rock Marathon and half marathon, and Kids Saving Earth week.
-Our Arts and Culture Centre in Van Anda hosts many workshops and the like throughout the year, which are posted on texada.org.
+Texada Art, Culture and Tourism Society (TACT) boasts a diverse array of local events such as the Texada Annual Fly-In at the airport, Texada AeroSpace Camp, Texada Bi-Annual Art Studio Tour, Blues and Roots Music Festival, Run the Rock Marathon, half marathon and 8k race, and Kids Saving Earth week.

 Be sure to visit the Texada Island Heritage Society’s “Van Anda Museum” located next to the elementary school.
-Here you’ll find tales of scandal, intrigue, gold, copper and marble, devastating fires, prohibition and rum running tales and rich First Nations history.
+Here you’ll find tales of scandal, intrigue, gold, copper and marble, devastating fires, prohibition and rum running, and rich First Nations history.

 Hosted by the Texada Island Community Society (formed in 1939), Sandcastle Weekend is held at Gillies Bay annually on the lowest tide of the year (usually in July).
 Sandcastle Weekend is one family event you won’t want to miss.
 The weekend celebration includes a parade, music, food, games, artisans and a Legion Pig Roast.
 Be sure to plan your next holiday around this fun-filled weekend.